 Assessing Educational Needs

 By the end of the module you should have learned and updated some of the principles behind assessing learning needs and considered some of the issues involved in mapping learning to organisational and professional requirements, as well as to curriculum outcomes and objectives defined by learners themselves.
-You will also have an opportunity to apply the learning from the module to your own educational practice through carrying out and reflecting on activities.
+You will also have an opportunity to apply the learning from the module to your own practice through carrying out activities and reflecting on these.

 Before you start